ssbc/ssb-db2/README.md

 Get a particular message by message id.

-### publish(msg, cb)

-Convinience method for validating and adding a message to the database written by the feed running the secret-stack.

 ### del(msgId, cb)

 Delete a specific message given the message id from the